Adyen/adyen-commercetools/extension/docs/IntegrationGuide.md

 1. **Adyen returns HTTP code other than 200**
 Request and response from Adyen are always stored in `Payment.interfaceInteractions` as strigified JSON.
 1. **Shopper successfully paid but `redirectUrl` was not reached**
-In some payment redirect cases there might be a valid payment but no order as shopper did not reach frontend's `redirectUrl`.
+In some payment redirect cases there might be a valid payment but no order as shopper did not reach the shop's `redirectUrl`.
 For example after successfully issued payment shopper loses internet connection or accidentally closes the tab.
 In this case [Notification module](../../notification) will receive later a notification with successful content, process it and update the payment.
 Usage of scheduled [commercetools-payment-to-order-processor](https://github.com/commercetools/commercetools-payment-to-order-processor) job ensures that for every successful payment